openstack-archive/congress/doc/source/enforcement.rst

 cloud service into the collection of Congress table changes is sometimes impractical.

-In the key/value examples above, it the caller needed to know the current state of the key/value store in order to accurately describe the changes she wanted to make.
+In the key/value examples above, the caller needed to know the current state of the key/value store in order to accurately describe the changes she wanted to make.
 Setting the key 101 to value 9 meant knowing that its current value was 0 so that during the simulation we could say to delete the